Skip to content

 Parameter Description

-Sperm count Number of sperm per milliliter of semen
+Sperm count Sperm per mL of semen

-Motility Percentage of moving sperm
+Motility % of sperm showing movement

-Morphology Percentage of sperm with normal shape/structure
+Morphology % of sperm with normal shape

 Preparation for a Sperm Count Test